corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 {{< /tabs >}}

 For the responder flow, insert a call to `ReceiveFinalityFlow` at the location where it’s expecting to receive the finalized transaction.
-If the initiator has been written in a backwards compatible way, then so must the responder.
+If the initiator has been written in a backwards compatible way, then the responder must be as well.

 {{< tabs name="tabs-7" >}}
 {{% tab name="kotlin" %}}